mosesokemwa/daily-UI/README.md

     Hint: Design a calculator.
 Standard, scientific, or specialty calculator for something such as a mortgage?
     Is it for a phone, a tablet, a web app?
 (It's up to you!)
     Don't forget to share on [Twitter](https://twitter.com/MosesOkemwa) when you're done.

+* _Daily UI 005_

+    * ** App Icon **

+    Hint: Design an app icon.
+    What best represents the brand or product?
+Or is it incredibly unique?
+    Does it look great at a distance and does it stand out when put on your home screen alongside other apps?
+    Don't forget to share on [Twitter](https://twitter.com/MosesOkemwa) when you're done.